goutamkushwah/Project-loop/readme.md

 ### AI1 — Auto-Classification
 Every piece of feedback is automatically tagged so no one has to triage by hand.

-- On ingestion, each item is sent to Claude and returned with: sentiment, sentiment score, theme(s), and a short feature-area label
+- On ingestion, each item is sent to Gemini and returned with: sentiment, sentiment score, theme(s), and a short feature-area label
 - Output is strictly structured **JSON**, validated before saving
 - Classification is stored on the record — never recomputed on every page load
 - A manual **"re-classify"** action exists for corrections